SharathPROG/Matplotlib/README.md

 df
 ```

-Here, we've created a simple dataframe where column one is the abrievations for the six New England, and column two is my own personal rankings for each state (1 being the best, 6 the worst) (full disclosure: I'm from Connecticut).
+Here, we've created a simple dataframe where the first column is the abrievations for the six New England, and second column is my own personal rankings for each state (1 being the best, 6 the worst) (full disclosure: I'm from Connecticut).
 The variable data is a Python variable that refers to the dictionary that holds your rank data.
 It also contains the labels of the columns.

 Your output should look like this: